Top Tips for cleaning silk. A step-by-step guide.•

 Although manufacturers legally have to advise you to dry-clean, it is often the case that a stain is only noticed at the last possible moment or that you want to respond quickly to prevent staining if a spill occurs.

-Emergency response – a spill rather than a stain
+Emergency response – dealing with a spill on your silk

 Be aware that if you notice a blob of food as you’re taking the garment off, this can attract moths, so ensure any residue is completely gone using the methods above before returning items to the wardrobe.